Daniel Robert (baseball): Texas Rangers

 Robert agreed to sign with Texas for a $5,000 signing bonus, but during his physical an MRI revealed a torn UCL.
 Texas voided his contract and he underwent Tommy John surgery.
 After rehabbing for six months Robert attended an open tryout with Texas and was signed to a minor league contract in 2018.
 He spent the remainder of the season in rehabilitation.
 Robert split his professional debut season of 2019 between the Spokane Indians of the Low–A Northwest League and the Hickory Crawdads of the Single–A South Atlantic League, going 2–1 with a 0.99 ERA and 50 strikeouts over 36 1/3 innings.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Robert split the 2021 season between the Arizona Complex League Rangers of the Rookie-level Arizona Complex League, Hickory, and the Frisco RoughRiders of the Double-A Central, going a combined 0–1 with a 2.78 ERA and 42 strikeouts over 22 2/3 innings.
 Robert spent the 2022 season with the Round Rock Express of the Triple-A Pacific Coast League and struggled to a 4–4 record with a 6.28 ERA over 38 2/3 innings.
 He followed the 2022 season by appearing in eight games for the Surprise Saguaros of the Arizona Fall League.
 Robert received a non-roster invitation to major league spring training in 2023 and returned to Round Rock for the season, going 1–2 with a 4.40 with 51 strikeouts over 43 innings.

 Robert began the 2024 campaign with Round Rock, compiling a 2.35 ERA with 40 strikeouts and 5 saves across 25 appearances.
 On July 8, 2024, Robert was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 4 appearances for the Rangers during his rookie campaign, he logged a 1-0 record and 3.18 ERA with 6 strikeouts across 5 2/3 innings pitched.
+In 4 appearances for the Rangers during his rookie campaign, he logged a 1–0 record and 3.18 ERA with 6 strikeouts across 5 2/3 innings pitched.

 Robert was optioned to Triple-A Round Rock to begin the 2025 season.
 Robert was designated for assignment by the Rangers on April 28, 2025.

 Philadelphia Phillies

 On May 1, 2025, Robert was traded to the Philadelphia Phillies in exchange for Enrique Segura.
 In 15 appearances for Philadelphia, he recorded a 4.15 ERA with 15 strikeouts over 13 innings of work.
 On September 3, Robert was placed on the injured list due to a right forearm strain.
 He was transferred to the 60-day injured list on September 8, officially ending his season.
+On November 21, Robert was non-tendered by Philadelphia and became a free agent.

+On February 3, 2026, Robert re-signed with the Phillies organization on a minor league contract.
+On April 3, he underwent a cardiac ablation procedure after suffering two cardiac events within a five-month span.
+On June 5, the Phillies announced that Robert would not play during the 2026 season.